-The conformity assessment of the tank shall verify that all its components conform to the requirements of RID/ADR, irrespective of where they have been manufactured.
+The conformity assessment of the tank shall verify that all its components conform to the requirements of ADR, irrespective of where they have been manufactured.

 6.8.1.5.1 Type examination according to 1.8.7.2.1

 (a) The manufacturer of the tank shall engage a single inspection body approved or recognized by the competent authority of either the country of manufacture or the first country of registration of the first tank manufactured according to that type to take responsibility for the type examination.
-If the country of manufacture is not an RID Contracting State/a Contracting Party to ADR, the manufacturer shall engage a single inspection body approved or recognized by the competent authority of the country of registration of the first tank manufactured according to that type to take responsibility for the type examination.
+If the country of manufacture is not a Contracting Party to ADR, the manufacturer shall engage a single inspection body approved or recognized by the competent authority of the country of registration of the first tank manufactured according to that type to take responsibility for the type examination.

 NOTE: Until 31 December 2028, the type examination shall be performed by an inspection body approved or recognized by the country of registration.

-(b) If the type examination of the service equipment is performed separately from the tank according to 6.8.2.3.1, the manufacturer of the service equipment shall engage single inspection body approved or recognized by a competent authority of an RID Contracting State/a Contracting Party of ADR to take responsibility for the type examination.
+(b) If the type examination of the service equipment is performed separately from the tank according to 6.8.2.3.1, the manufacturer of the service equipment shall engage single inspection body approved or recognized by a Contracting Party to ADR to take responsibility for the type examination.

 6.8.1.5.2 Type approval certificate issue according to 1.8.7.2.2